Christian Arroyo Player Props: Red Sox vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks fourth in the league.
+- The 9.5 strikeouts per nine innings compiled by the Marlins pitching staff ranks third in the league.

-- The Marlins have a 3.95 team ERA that ranks 11th across all MLB pitching staffs.
+- The Marlins' 3.93 team ERA ranks 10th across all league pitching staffs.

-- Marlins pitchers combine to give up the fifth-fewest home runs in baseball (79 total, one per game).
+- The Marlins allow the sixth-fewest home runs in baseball (80 total, one per game).

-- In his most recent time out on Thursday against the Pittsburgh Pirates, the lefty went seven innings, allowing one earned run while surrendering three hits.
+- In his most recent time out on Friday against the Pittsburgh Pirates, the left-hander went seven scoreless innings while surrendering two hits.

-- The 25-year-old has put together a 3.64 ERA and 10.6 strikeouts per nine innings in 15 games this season, while allowing a batting average of .250 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.